stephbuon/hansardr/README.md

 ```

 ## Report a Problem
 This is the first analysis-ready c19 Hansard corpus with disambiguated speaker names.
-As described [in our research](), we use mixed methods (algorithmic and qualitative) to disambiguate speaker names, and we arrive at about an ~85% disambiguation rate.
-If, while using our data set, you find a reason to critique our disambiguated speaker names field, we would appreciate you sharing this with us!
+As described [in our research](), we use mixed methods (algorithmic and qualitative) to disambiguate speaker names, and we arrive at about an approximate 85% disambiguation rate.
+If, while using our data set, you find a bug we would appreciate you sharing it with us!
 You can write an [issue](https://github.com/stephbuon/hansard-speakers/issues) on our [hansard-speakers](https://github.com/stephbuon/hansard-speakers) repository.

 ### Citation